 - Logging While Drilling (LWD)

 - Schlumberger Wireline PC-based MAXIS Data Acquisition & Processing System

 - Schlumberger Transportable Wellsite Information System (TWIS) [LWD legs]

-- Two Schlumberger PETREL and TECHLOG workstations for wireline logging data processing
+- Two workstations with Schlumberger PETREL and TECHLOG for wireline logging data processing

 - Wireline heave compensation system near the rig floor

 - Permanent wireline rig-up reducing operational time and adding flexibility of use